Montreal Victoire

-The Montreal Victoire (Victoire de Montréal) are a professional ice hockey team based in the Greater Montreal area that competes in the Professional Women's Hockey League (PWHL).
+The Montréal Victoire (Victoire de Montréal) are a professional ice hockey team based in the Greater Montreal area that competes in the Professional Women's Hockey League (PWHL).
 They are one of the six charter franchises of the league.
 The team plays its home games at Place Bell in Laval, Quebec.
+The Victoire are the current Walter Cup champions, having won the championship in 2026.